brittpinder/ios-reference/swift/error-handling/README.md

     }
 }
 ```
-If an error is encountered, the init function will exit and propogate that error to the scope in which the init function was called.
+If an error is encountered, the `init` method will exit and propogate that error to the scope in which the `init` method was called.
 That scope can either propogate the error further up the chain or handle it using one of the three remaining methods described below.

 <br/>

-#### Handling Errors Using Do-Catch
+#### 2. Handling Errors Using Do-Catch

 One common way of handling errors is by using a `do-catch` block because it allows you to handle the various error types differently.
 If no error occurs, everything in the `do` block of code will be executed.
 Otherwise, the error will be handled by one of the `catch` blocks.